turnbullerin/universalio/README.md

 - Support for FTP and FTPS
 - Support for direct HTTP access and HTML scraping
 - Support for a batch file uploader/downloader
-- Support for / operator as a synonym for .child(), like pathlib does
-- Support for .joinpath() to skip creating descriptors when going two-levels deep
 - Support for glob() matching and other searching options
 - Support for recursive listing
 - Support for pathlib-style with_name() to change the file name
 - Support for file metadata via stat
 - Support for touch()
 - Support for writing text directly
+- Support for HTTP authentication methods, including a custom method to support custom API calls
 - More direct support for file copy/moving if the descriptor and connection is the same
 - Considering support for SSH/SCP
 - Considering support for relative file paths on local/network drives (challenging to understand what the root would be?)